 Kuang Si waterfall was one of the reasons why I went to Laos.
 We went early in the morning and there were hardly any tourists at that time.
 My travel mates had heard about a “secret” pool at the end of the first drop.
 We found it.
 It was stunning, and we had it all to ourselves!
 One of my best memories from Laos.

 Australia is another favorite of mine!
 There are so many hidden gems and I just love the nature and the wildlife.
 I often hear that photographers need to plan their photos, but this is an example of not planning and how it sometimes can be better.
 We had to find a place to sleep.
 It had to be cheap and close by, so we chose a random campsite.
 There was only one other car.
 Early in the morning, I was awoken by the rays of the sun and this was the view I woke up to.
 I quickly grabbed my camera and took a photo.
 I just love the lighting and the kangaroos in this photo.

-Follow A World of Backpacking on Trover to keep up with Tine’s upcoming travels to China and Sri Lanka.
-You can also catch Tine on Instagram and get great travel tips on her blog A World of Backpacking—if your Danish is a little rusty, just click the handy translate button!
+Follow A World to Explore on Trover to keep up with Tine’s upcoming travels to China and Sri Lanka.
+You can also catch Tine on Instagram and get great travel tips on her blog A World to Explore—if your Danish is a little rusty, just click the handy translate button!

-Thank you to A World of Backpacking for sharing hidden gems and fascinating insights from Southeast Asia, Australia, and beyond!
+Thank you to A World to Explore for sharing hidden gems and fascinating insights from Southeast Asia, Australia, and beyond!
 We can’t wait to see your next adventure.
 Enjoy the $500 for travel!